Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 chess_separator();
 ```

-The next segment of kernel code, as shown below, is comprised of the first three computational loops used to evaluate the exponential function of all inputs.
-The first loop subtracts the maximum value from all inputs then multiplies the result by a scale factor of $\log_{2}e$, which is equivalent to $\frac{1}{\log(2)}$.
-The scale factor is defined in the kernel header file.
+The next kernel code segment contains the first three computational loops used to evaluate the exponential function of all inputs.
+The first loop subtracts the maximum value from all inputs, then multiplies the result by a scale factor of ${\log_{2}}e$.
+This is equivalent to $\frac{1}{\log(2)}$.
+The kernel header factor defines this scale factor.

 The second loop computes `floor()` of the scaled values.
-Since conversion to fixed-point utilizes a rounding function, a value of 0.5 is subtracted first, to make the output equivalent to `floor()`.
-One caveat is that this does not compute `floor()` for very small, negative values.
+Because fixed‑point conversion uses a rounding function, subtract 0.5 first to match `floor()` output.
+This approach fails to compute `floor()` correctly for small, negative values.

 The third loop computes the fractional value $x - \lfloor x \rfloor$.
 Iterators for data memory are reset after each loop to prepare them for follow-on processing.

 ```cpp
 /****** Start of computation of exponential function of all input values ******/